-According to the National Institute of Neurological Disorders and Stroke, headaches are the most common type of pain.
-They account for many days off work and school annually and pose a significant economic, as well as personal, burden.
+According to the National Institute of Neurological Disorders and Stroke, headaches are the most common cause of pain.
+They account for many days off from work and school annually and pose a significant economic and personal burden.

 Most people suffer from headaches occasionally, but for some, they are a regular occurrence.
 They can also range from mild to completely debilitating.

 Furthermore, chronic headaches can be challenging to treat.
 In fact, some medications can lead to more headaches when patients use them frequently.

 Therefore, many people are seeking more natural ways to ease the pain.
 In this article, we look at cannabis and CBD oil for headaches.
 Here’s all you need to know.

 There are over 150 types of headache disorders.
 Some of these are primary, meaning that they occur independently of any other medical condition.
 Others are secondary, meaning that they result from another disease, including:

 To simplify matters, we will focus on four of the most common types of headache: tension-type headaches, migraines, cluster headaches, and medication overuse headaches.